Circumcision No Longer a Routine Surgical Procedure

 Some opponents suggest that body altering measures conduced for religious reasons should be postponed until the child is old enough to make his own decision.
 They say such an approach is not denial of religious or cultural freedom so much as preservation of the child's right to choose and have his own beliefs.

-In BC the Infants Act stipulates that a child should be accorded the same protection under law as adults: if an adult cannot be forced to undergo circumcision in adult hood it follows that he shouldn't be forced to have it in infancy simply because he is too small to resist.
+In BC the External link Infants Act stipulates that a child should be accorded the same protection under law as adults: if an adult cannot be forced to undergo circumcision in adult hood it follows that he shouldn't be forced to have it in infancy simply because he is too small to resist.

 Although ostensibly done for the child's benefit, non therapeutic circumcision is treatment that may not really be in the best interests of the child.
 The CPS has suggested that the primary concern of physicians caring for children must be just that.
-It defines "best interests" as the balance of potential benefits over potential harm or distress resulting from a pursuit of a given type of treatment.
+It defines best interests as the balance of potential benefits over potential harm or distress resulting from a pursuit of a given type of treatment.

 Evidence that some recipients of nonmedical circumcision consider themselves harmed may be found in the formation of groups such as RECAP (RECover A Penis) which was established in the US in 1990; members have attempted various methods of recovering their lost foreskins.
 In 1988, a Vancouver urologist was obliged to pay $40,000 in damages to a patient who required plastic surgery as an adult because of a circumcision performed when the patient was 12.